10 Different Types Of Roofs We Install

-Just some of the roofing projects we specialize in
+These are some of the roofing projects we specialize in:

 Asphalt Shingle Roofing

-Residential roofing companies that specialize in asphalt shingle roofing have to uphold a certain standard when estimating a full roof replacement, or even when it comes to a simple roof repair.
 The proper shingles can make or break a roofing job for both the roofer and the homeowner.
-The type of shingle you decide to have installed on your roof can affect the cost, the livelihood and the effectiveness of your structure.
-The most common residential roofing material used in the United States are asphalt shingles, and not surprisingly to say the least.
+The type of shingle you decide to have installed on your roof can affect the cost, the livelihood, and the effectiveness of your structure.
+The most common residential roofing material used in the United States is asphalt shingles, and not surprisingly to say the least.

 They are also resistant to wind and hail damage while providing additional waterproofing support for your home.
 In addition to their cost-effective nature and durability, asphalt shingles come in a wide variety of colors and styles, putting you in charge of your home’s exterior design.

-Flat roofs run prevalent in the commercial roofing realm but that’s not to say they’re stricly developed for apartment complexes or multi-family homes.
-Residential flat roofs have become a trendy design feature throughout the west, especially in the greater Denver area due to the chic structural benefits.
+Flat roofs are prevalent in the commercial roofing realm but that’s not to say they’re strictly developed for apartment complexes or multi-family homes.
+Residential flat roofs have become a trendy design feature throughout the West, especially in the greater Denver area due to the chic structural benefits.
 However, with the amounts of precipitation we get in Colorado, flat roofs may cause flooding issues if you don’t have the proper drainage systems installed.

 If a flat roof can work for your commercial property, it is a quick and easy installation process that leads to minimal roof maintenance in the future.